Nicușor Dan

-Nicușor Dan (born 20 December 1969) is a Romanian activist, mathematician, former member of the Chamber of Deputies of Romania as well as former founder and leader of the Romanian political party Save Romania Union (USR).
-He is currently serving as the Mayor of Bucharest following the 2020 Romanian local elections.
+Nicușor Dan ([nikuˈʃor daniˈel ˈdan]; born 20 December 1969) is a Romanian mathematician and politician serving as the sixth president of Romania since 2025.
+He previously served as the mayor of Bucharest from 2020 to 2025 and as a member of the Chamber of Deputies from 2016 to 2020.

-Biography
+Born in Făgăraș, Brașov County, Dan earned international acclaim in his youth as a mathematician, securing gold medals and perfect scores at the 1987 and 1988 International Mathematical Olympiads.
+He began studying mathematics at the University of Bucharest and then moved to France, where he obtained a master's degree from École normale supérieure and a PhD from Paris 13 University.
+After returning to Romania, Dan founded Școala Normală Superioară București, an institution aimed at guiding the most talented Romanian students towards scientific research, and became a civic activist.

+In 2015, Dan founded the Save Bucharest Union (USB), focusing on anti-corruption and heritage preservation.
+One year later, he co-founded the Save Romania Union (USR), but resigned from the party in 2017 over its progressive shift, preferring a more centrist approach.
+Dan served in the Chamber of Deputies from 2016, before being elected Bucharest's second independent mayor in 2020 and winning re-election in 2024.
+As mayor, he focused on public infrastructure and transparency, although he received criticism over construction delays.

+Dan ran as an independent for the 2025 presidential election and received 21% of the vote in the first round, placing second.
+He faced Alliance for the Union of Romanians (AUR) founder George Simion in the runoff, defeating him with 53.6% of the vote.
+Dan ran on a pro-Western platform, which contrasted with his opponent's nationalist and Eurosceptic stance.

+Early life and education

-Born in Făgăraș, Brașov County, he attended the Radu Negru High School in his native city.
-He won first prizes in the International Mathematical Olympiads in 1987 and 1988 with perfect scores.
+Born in Făgăraș, Brașov County, he attended the Radu Negru High School in his native city, graduating in 1988.
+He came first in the International Mathematical Olympiads in 1987 and 1988 with perfect scores.
 Dan moved to Bucharest at the age of 18 and began studying mathematics at the University of Bucharest.

-In 1992, he moved to France to continue studying mathematics: he followed the courses of the École Normale Supérieure, one of the most prestigious French grande écoles, where he gained a master's degree.
+In 1992, he moved to France to continue studying mathematics; he attended the École Normale Supérieure, one of the most prestigious French grandes écoles, where he earned a master's degree.
 In 1998 Dan completed a PhD in mathematics at Paris 13 University, with thesis "Courants de Green et prolongement méromorphe" written under the direction of Christophe Soulé and Daniel Barsky.
-He returned to Bucharest that year, giving as reasons for his return his inadaptation to the French culture and the desire to change Romania.
+He returned to Bucharest that year, giving as reasons the cultural differences and the desire to change Romania.

-Nicușor Dan was one of the creators and the first administrative director of the Școala Normală Superioară București, a university set up on the model of the French École Normale Supérieure within the Romanian Academy's Institute of Mathematics.
+Dan was one of the creators and the first administrative director of the Școala Normală Superioară București, a university set up on the model of the French École Normale Supérieure within the Romanian Academy's Institute of Mathematics.
 As of 2011, he was a professor of mathematics at the institute.